knative/docs/serving/samples/helloworld-vertx/README.md

 ## Building and deploying the sample

-Once you have recreated the sample code files (or used the files in the sample folder) you're ready to build and deploy the sample app.
+To build a container image, push your image to the registry, and then deploy your sample app to your cluster:

-1. Use Docker to build the sample code into a container.
-To build and push with Docker Hub, run these commands replacing `{username}` with your Docker Hub username:
+1. Use Docker to build your container image and then push that image to your Docker Hub registry.
+   You must replace the `{username}` variables in the following commands with your Docker Hub username.

     ```shell
     # Build the container on your local machine